JonathanGrossman/mongodb_basics/03_node_query_operators.md

 Logical operators allow you to use simple logic to craft powerful searches.
 The MongoDB logical operators are `and`, `not`, `or`, and `nor`.
 You should be familiar with logical operators from other programming languages.

 Like comparison operators, MongoDB logical operators allow you to get a subset of documents from a collection.
-Intead of using comparisons, you use logic.
+Instead of using comparisons, you use logic.
 For instance, you can get from a collection a subset of documents that meet one condition `and` another condition.
 To give a specific example, you can retrieve only the documents that have both a field named `score` with a value greater than `10` **`and`** also a field named `first_name` with a value of `'Jane'`.

 Or you can get a subset of documents that meet one condition `or` a different condition.
 For instance, you can retrieve only the documents that have either a field named `score` with a value greater than `10` **`or`** a field named `first_name` with a value of `'Jane'`.